RodionWinniePooh/Space-Defender/README.md

 Game levels in this project are presented in the visa of the planets.

 Planets are of two types:
--space
+- space
 - ground

 The view of the planet depends on the location of the device (horizontally/vertically).